AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    This email address is needed if you cannot generate a Verification Code from your two-factor authentication application and you do not have access to an unused pre-generated Recovery Code.

    Once every 24 hours, you can generate and send a temporary Recovery Code to your designated Recovery email address.
-You can use this code to regain account access.
+Use this code to regain account access.

    >[!IMPORTANT]
    >